BilalM04/MultiAI/README.md

 - **SearchBot:** Type your prompt, and the bot will use both LLMs and search tools to give you an answer.
 - **Voicebot:** Record or upload audio, get it transcribed, receive an LLM reply, and hear the response.
 - **File Q&A:** Upload a PDF, TXT, or MD file and ask questions related to its content.
+- **Account:** Sign up or log in to start managing your saved chats.

 ## Demo